 An Bang Cemetery - Tomb City of Ghosts in Hue Vietnam

-An Bang Cemetery - City of Ghosts is located in An Bang Village, Phu Vang district of Thua Thien Hue province in Central Vietnam.
+An Bang Cemetery - Tomb City of Ghosts is located in An Bang Village, Phu Vang district of Thua Thien Hue province in Central Vietnam.
 This cemetery with hundreds of huge, colored tombs/mausoleums of all shapes.
-An Bang is a tranquil village near Thuan An Beach, about 35 kilometers East of Hue City.
+An Bang is a tranquil village near Thuan An Beach, about 35 kilometers South - East from Hue City.
 Therefore, the local people call it City of Ghosts.

 In a bizarre variation of keeping up with the Joneses, the villagers compete to build increasingly lavish and elaborate tombs for their ancestors.
 And, even sometimes for family members who have not yet died.